-The application landscape above is auto-generated from a JSON file containing information about applications and the context in which they are used.
-Landscape maps with merged and split cells convey a great deal of information in a compact form.
+The application landscape map viewpoint above is auto-generated from a JSON file containing information about applications and the context in which they are used.
+The landscape maps viewpoint conveys a great deal of information in a compact form, showing the health of a domain clearly and consisely.
 For more information see the Archimate architecture viewpoints documentation.

 In this example, we are fixing the y-axis with a pre-defined order of capabilities and determining the optimal sequence of the x-axis.
 The process from raw data to the table above is as follows: